andersfylling/sorting-nine-inputs-requires-twenty-five-comparisons/README.md

 ## Code flow

 #### Background
 The goal of this problem is two fold; find a sorting network, and prove that there does not exist a sorting network of smaller size.
 This is relevant to the sequence size N, such that the problem space exists per N sequence.
 So far only N9 (a sequence of 9 elements) have been computed [1].
 However, it was written in a high level language which adds serious cost to the runtime.
-This project re-implements the logic in C++ - which is a faster language than Prolog.
+This project re-implements the logic in C++ in order to "remove the cost of the language", introducing a more accurate runtime cost of just the algorithm itself.

 #### Walkthrough